 Former Navy Seal, and the author of 100 Deadly Skills, Clint Emerson, says that every person should take learn basic self-defense training.
 In fact, he has provided a complete exercise series on his YouTube channel showing all those deadly skills in action.
 Anyone who is interested in self-defense training can learn about them from his YouTube channel or from his ebook.

 And, when people learn self-defense at home, they make many mistakes.
-In this article, we will discuss the common punching bag mistakes that many people make.
+In this article, we will discuss the common heavy bag mistakes that many people make.
 We will provide details how users can easily avoid these punching bag mistakes by regular training and attentiveness.

 So, what did you learn?
 If you didn’t get a concept, or have a few questions still in your mind, then here is an explanation of all the punching bag mistakes displayed in the video.